Last Updated : 05/07/2026

 -

-Thought – The question then becomes what if the voter loses the National Voter ID and wants to present a different REAL ID in order to vote?
+Thought – The question then becomes what if the voter loses the FREE Enhanced Voter ID and wants to present a different REAL ID in order to vote?
 What procedures are to be in place if this is allowed?
 What checks and balances to ensure the voter is who they say they are?

 -